 The best in the fight nutrition business, by far is George Lockhart.
 Currently, George is in the focus along with Conor McGregor, whose camp he is in.
 However, Conor is definitely not the pinnacle of George’s work.
 After all, he has coached over 100 UFC fighters in nutrition and weight management, 11 of the world champions.
 Actually, he is the nutritionist of Georges St. Pierre as well and has been for a number of years.
-Still, his work is into really known to people that don’t hire him.
+Still, his work is really known to people that don’t hire him.
 This often raises the question about what the George Lockhart diet is and what are some of his main diet tips for grapplers?

 Geroge’s approach to dieting and cutting weight for fighters and grapplers have drastically changed the world of martial arts.
-Currently, most people in the game are either using or look into his methods.
+Currently, most people in the game are either using or looking into his methods.
 The thing with Geroge is that, much like Danaher, he is available only for direct work.
 Up until a short while ago, there was no information about what the George Lockhart diet is all about.
 Now, all his secrets and diet tips for grapplers and MMA fighters are out.

 The George Lockhart Diet Tips For Grapplers And MMA Fighters